Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Analysis and results

-We now focus on the image of the Crab nebula at the infrared frequency of $1.4\times 10^4$ GHz from the Spitzer Space Telescope (bottom panel of Figure \ref{fig:fig1}).
-It consists of $451\times 351$ number of pixels, which is smaller than that of the radio image.
+We now study the heterogeneity in the structures of the Crab Nebula observed at the radio frequency of $4.76$GHz by examining integrated quantities obtained from $h$, $\tau$ and $\chi$ as functions of the scale parameter.

-Figure \ref{local_ir_mf1} shows the log-log plots of $F_q$ versus $s$ for different values of $q$ and $a$.
-For all partition scales $a=0,2,4$, we observe that the slopes of the $F_q$ graphs vary with different values of $q$.
-Thus $F_q$ also shows multiple local fractal behaviors at various local domains $s$ across all partition scales $a$, as observed in the radio data.